Coast Range (EPA ecoregion): King Range / Mattole Basin (1j)

-thrusts 4,000 ft above the Pacific, making this area one of the more spectacular and remote stretches of coastline in the continental United States.
+The King Range thrusts 4,000 ft above the Pacific, making this area one of the more spectacular and remote stretches of coastline in the continental United States.
 In the northern part of the region, the Bear and Mattole Rivers drain a hilly-to-steep landscape of mixed evergreen forest, with a land cover that includes a relatively greater amount of annual grasslands than in Ecoregions 1i to the north or 1k to the south.
 Timber production, livestock grazing, and recreation are primary land uses.

 Coastal Franciscan Redwood Forest (1k)

 The main part of the Coastal Franciscan Redwood Forest ecoregion extends through Mendocino County from just south of the King Range to just south of the Russian River in Sonoma County.
 Unlike the conifer-dominated forests of Ecoregion 1i to the north, these central redwood forests typically are more a mixture of conifers and hardwoods.
 Vegetation includes a multi-story canopy of redwood, Douglas-fir, tanoak, bigleaf maple, evergreen shrubs, and various grasses.
 In the southern parts of the region, there are more coast live oaks and grassland savannas that are intermixed with denser areas of forest.
 The near-coastal part of the region that is influenced more by fog has more redwoods and similarities to Ecoregion 1i to the north.
 Soil temperature regimes are mostly isomesic and mesic.
 Soil moisture regimes are predominantly udic, ustic, and xeric.
 Runoff is rapid and many of the smaller streams are dry by the end of the summer.
 Natural lakes are absent.